Ghir/React-Photo-Gallery/README.md

 ### React Photo Gallery
+Insert a search keyword and view the photos pulled from Flickr.

 ![Screenshot](./public/galleryapp.png)

 &nbsp;
 &nbsp;
 &nbsp;

-A React app that shows you photos fetched from Flickr.

 #### Config file
 Add a `config.js` file to `src` with your API key: